adnjoo/drewapp/README.md

 ### Contributing

-1. Fork the repository.
+1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/my-new-feature`).
+2. Create a feature branch (`git checkout -b feature/my-new-feature`)
-3. Commit your changes (`git commit -am 'Add new feature'`).
+3. Commit your changes (`git commit -am 'Add new feature'`)
-4. Push to the branch (`git push origin feature/my-new-feature`).
+4. Push to the branch (`git push origin feature/my-new-feature`)
-5. Create a new pull request.
+5. Create a new PR

 ### License